helidon-io/helidon/messaging/README.md

 Connector-specific immutable `Message` subtypes, such as the Kafka and JMS message types, can also be declared for messages originating from that connector.
 A default message emitted locally does not satisfy a handler that requires one of those subtypes.
-In a multi-parameter method, a payload is identified with `@Messaging.Entity`; alternatively, an unannotated `Message<T>` or connector-specific envelope can be the primary view.
+In a multi-parameter method, a payload is identified with `@Messaging.Entity`.
+This explicit marker selects the payload view even when the parameter type implements `Message`; only an unannotated `Message<T>` or connector-specific subtype selects the envelope view.
 Other parameters use `@Messaging.HeaderParam`.
 Header names are exact and case-sensitive; `String` declares a required header and `Optional<String>` declares an optional one:

 ```java
 @Messaging.ReceiveFrom("orders")